Celanese, Blackstone to combine acetate units

 Celanese CEO Mark Rohr sees the joint venture as a way to extract cash from the business and redeploy it to higher-growth areas, such as engineering polymers.
 At the same time, the partnership will benefit from greater efficiency and market focus.

-“The joint venture will be better positioned to invest in support of transforming consumer trends such as smokeless tobacco and super slim cigarettes as well as new uses of cellulose acetate,” Rohr told stock analysts this morning.
+“The joint venture will be better positioned to invest in support of transforming consumer trends such as smokeless tobacco and super slim cigarettes as well as new uses of cellulose acetate,” Rohr told stock analysts on June 19.

 Blackstone has a history with Celanese.
-It purchased the Texas-based company in 2004 and owned a large stake in it until 2007.
+Blackstone purchased the Texas-based company in 2004 and owned a large stake in it until 2007.

 Join the conversation